yosrahelal/paladin/kata/internal/engine/sequencer/README.md

 Transactions spend and mint states.
 Each state can be spent only once.
 Transactions are organised into sequences and each sequence is allocated to a dispatcher for submission to the base ledger.
 There is one dispatcher per domain instance per paladin node.

-For simplicity, we explore these test cases as though the sequence allocator is a singleton (albeit distrubuted across a set of nodes).
-In reality, there is one sequence allocator per instance of each domain but for this discussion, we assume that all domains are independant from each other therfore what holds for one domain, will hold for multiple concurrent and independant domains.
+For simplicity, we explore these test cases as though the sequence allocator is a singleton (albeit distributed across a set of nodes).
+In reality, there is one sequence allocator per instance of each domain but for this discussion, we assume that all domains are independent from each other therefore what holds for one domain, will hold for multiple concurrent and independent domains.

 #### state meta-states